 MKT 380 Customer Relationship Management and Database Marketing 3 SH

-Customer Relationship Management (CRM) is a customer-centric strategy and process to optimize revenues and profits while increasing the value of an organization’s offering to customers.
-In particular, databases are examined as a way of maintaining measurable, mutually beneficial relationships with customers.
-The course will focus on database strategy, database technologies and analysis techniques and the ways in which they support marketing and enterprise-wide CRM programs.
+Customer relationship management is a customer-centric strategy and process to optimize revenues and profits while increasing the value of an organization’s offering to customers.
+This course examines the theory and concepts of CRM and the implementation of CRM programs.
+In particular the use of databases for maintaining measurable, mutually beneficial relationships with customers is examined.
+The course will focus on how database strategy, database technologies and analysis techniques support marketing and enterprise-wide CRM programs.
 This course also examines global, ethical and social issues in CRM and marketing database development.
-Prerequisite: MKT 301, MIS 260 and FIN 230 or MAT 120, or another statistics course by permission of the instructor; GPA 2.3 or higher.
+Prerequisite: MKT 200, MIS 260 and FIN 230 or MAT 120, or another statistics course by permission of the Department Chair; Junior standing (60 credits); GPA 2.3 or higher.

 MKT 398 Faculty Developed Study 3 SH